mjboth/LightBike/README.md

 # LightBike
 A simple 2-Player action game for the NES

-lightbike.nes   - game ROM, run this in an NES emulator (not included in repo) to play the game.
+lightbike.nes   - game ROM, open this in an NES emulator (not included in repo) to play the game.
 This is all you need to play.

 lightbike.asm   - source code, written in MOS 6502 Assembly
 subroutines.asm - source code, written in MOS 6502 Assembly